ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## What happens to the networking or storage assets when I delete a vCenter Server instance?
 {: #faq-v2t-migration-existing-assets}

-When you delete a VMware vCenter Server® instance, the networking (VLANs with private and public subnets) and storage ({{site.data.keyword.cloud}} File Storage) assets are cancelled together with the {{site.data.keyword.cloud_notm}} bare metal Servers.
+When you delete a VMware vCenter Server® instance, the networking (VLANs with private and public subnets) and storage ({{site.data.keyword.filestorage_full}}) assets are cancelled together with the {{site.data.keyword.cloud_notm}} bare metal Servers.
 If you have networking or storage assets in your migration, open a support ticket to ensure that {{site.data.keyword.cloud_notm}} decouples the VLANs and related subnets and NFS storage from the original instance.
 Then, these assets are not cancelled when the vCenter Server instance is deleted.

 The following recommendations apply: